 SPTpol does not have high enough sensitivity to detect most asteroids with high significance in individual observations, but we can still consider the flux of the center pixel as a function of time, i.e. the target's light curve.
 We create the light curves by matched filtering each non-coadded differenced map and plotting flux versus time of observation.
+In this paper, we create the light curves only for 2.0~mm data because our observations at this wavelength have higher S/N and do not require additional elevation-dependence calibration like our 3.2~mm data.
 Light curves are important because observed flux density changes depending on viewing geometry.
 We test whether we detect the expected change in flux density by calculating the difference in $\chi^2$ between models that consider only constant flux from the source versus constant flux plus variation as predicted by the NEATM.

 Asteroids in general are not spherical, so as they rotate while traveling through space, we expect to observe a periodic modulation in their light curves.
 If we can detect modulation of this type in the light curves, we can infer information about an asteroid's shape, rotational period, and other properties.
 First, we scale the light curves by a correction factor to account for flux changes due to viewing geometry.
 This is done by calculating the mean flux predicted by the NEATM and scaling the light curve to that value.
 For a sense of what that scaling might look like, consider the STM in the long-wavelength Rayleigh-Jeans limit, in which case flux density $F$ varies like